530051970/zenith-cloudkit/README.md

 ### Usage

-1. Once installed, you can use Awesome Product by running the following command:
+1. Once installed, you can use Zenith Cloudkit by running the following command:

    ```bash
    npm install